Tobacco pipe: Filters

 Filters can be single- or double-sided.
 Double-sided filter has both ends ceramic that can withstand hot smoke.
 Single-sided filter has ceramic end to the bowl and plastic end to the stem.

 Use

-Smoking a pipe requires more apparatus and technique than cigarette or even cigar smoking.
-In addition to the pipe itself and matches or a pipe lighter, smokers usually require a pipe tool for packing, adjusting, and emptying the tobacco in the bowl, and a regular supply of pipe cleaners.
-In 18th-century North American material culture, tobacco was pressed down into the chamber of the bowl by way of a "tobacco-stopper" and which often consisted of a bone extracted from the male parts of a raccoon.
+Smoking a pipe involves more equipment and technique than smoking cigarettes or cigars.
+In addition to the pipe and a source of ignition like matches or a pipe lighter, pipe smokers typically use a pipe tool for packing, adjusting, and emptying tobacco from the bowl, along with a regular supply of pipe cleaners to maintain the pipe.
+In 18th-century North America, smokers used a "tobacco-stopper" to press tobacco into the pipe's bowl, with some of these stoppers made from bones, such as those extracted from the male anatomy of raccoons, reflecting the resourcefulness of the era's material culture.